d-asensio/cabify-shopping-cart/README.md

 // --> -5
 ```

 This pattern is very desirable in this case.
-Heading back to the [product context](#product-context) section, I stated that the discount rules are prone to change, and this architecture will make the code comply with the [open–closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), allowing us to add more discount types only by adding new code, reducing in this way the risk of introducing new bugs in future modifications.
+Heading back to the [product context section](#product-context), I stated that the discount rules are prone to change, and this architecture will make the code comply with the [open–closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), allowing us to add more discount types only by adding new code, reducing the risk of introducing new bugs in future modifications.

 ### App state

 The app is responsible for handling the user input and updating the state that **can be derived from that input without applying any business logic**.

-Here you can differentiate the different parts of the app:
+Here you can differentiate the parts of the app:

 ![](assets/figure-1-app-user-input-derived-state.png)

 #### Handling user input

 The user input is handled by the `Stepper` component that is composed of an input element of type number and two buttons.
-This will allow the user to increment or decrement the quantity of each product one-by-one by using the buttons, or directly write the desired amount to the input.
+This will allow the user to increment or decrement the quantity of each product one-by-one by using the buttons, or directly write the desired amount.

 > The implementation of the Stepper component can be found in `src/app/components/Stepper.js`

-Here is an example of usage for this component:
+Here is an example of usage:

 ```js
 function Counter () {